Master Meta Descriptions: Boost Click-Through Rates

 You can use various variables to fill out this template—for instance, the name of the post, page, or product and the name of your site.

-Also, the time it takes for these results to fully update through the search index could take weeks.
+Also, the time it takes for these results to update through the search index fully could take weeks.

 Test your meta descriptions.